 - Put in writing to the Registrar the nature of the request and the reasons an exception to policy is in order.
 The petition should be clear, specific, and concise.
-Students who wish to submit the petition via email must use their My.Pacifica email address and note "Petition" in the subject line of the email. - If the petition is based on medical issues, please provide details about the medical situation or condition and its impact. - Petitions should be directed to the Registrar and copied to the Program Chair or Dissertation Chair. - Petitions that do not involve dissertations should be directed to the Registrar and copied to the Program Chair. - Petitions that involve dissertations should be sent to the Dissertation Office. - For petitions to be considered for next scheduled meeting, they must be received no later than 4:00 pm on Tuesday of the week Education Council meets.
-Petitions that involve dissertations, however, must be received at least one week prior to the scheduled meeting. - If appealing an academic disqualification, the student has one week from the date of notice of disqualification is received to submit a written appeal to the Education Council.
+Students who wish to submit the petition via email must use their My.Pacifica email address and note "Petition" in the subject line of the email. - If the petition is based on medical issues, please provide details about the medical situation or condition and its impact. - Petitions should be directed to the Registrar and copied to the Program Chair or Dissertation Chair. - For petitions to be considered for next scheduled meeting, they must be received no later than 4:00 pm on Tuesday of the week Education Council meets. - If appealing an academic disqualification, the student has one week from the date of notice of disqualification is received to submit a written appeal to the Education Council.